Hey Alexa, what is the future of language learning?

 Probably, a few, if not many, of you have heard of the name Paul Erdős.
 He was a Hungarian-born, phenomenal mathematician who loved only numbers.
 His research interests centered mostly around number theory and combinatorics.
 He was also one of the most prolific mathematicians of the 20th century.
 He has more than 1,500 mathematical papers!
 It is simply amazing!
 What is even more interesting is that he did a lot of joint research, collaborating more than 500 authors, in a field where collaboration is said to be very scarce.
 His immense joint research has given rise to the Erdős number project.
 Basically, an Erdős number indicates the collaborative distance between an author and Erdős.
 So, those who directly co-authored with Erdős have Erdős number 1.
 And those who co-authored a paper with someone with Erdős number 1 (but not with Erdős himself) have Erdős number 2, and so forth.
 Erdős’s Erdős number is 0.
 I think this is a great way to honor Erdős and to boost the collaborative work in the field at the same time.
 Given that, I think it would be interesting to have a similar project in the field of second language acquisition and applied linguistics.
 For instance, how does Gass number sound?
 (Professor Susan Gass is one of the leading L2 scholars, with a lot of collaborative work).
 My Gass number is 2 for now.
 What is your Gass number?

-Missing data occur in almost any we conduct, but a more important point is whether and how we should missing data.
-Most commonly, researchers simply ignore the missingness or use the classic methods of listwise deletion or .
+Missing data occur in almost any research we conduct, but a more important point is whether and how we should deal with missing data.
+Most commonly, researchers simply ignore the missingness or use the classic methods of listwise deletion or mean substitution.
 However, in many cases neither of these produces good results.
 The two important steps in missing data management are to determine the type and amount of missing data.
 In particular, the type of the missingness allows us to determine how to handle the missing data.
-However, there are limited discipline-specific sources on handling missing data in the fields of SLA and AL. Hopefully, with a couple of SLAtisticians, I am going to provide a picture of the current practices for missing data management in L2 research.
+However, there are limited discipline-specific sources on handling missing data in the fields of SLA and AL. Hopefully, I am going to soon provide a picture of the current practices for missing data management in L2 research.
 Stay tuned for the details of this study!

 In the field of SLA, L2 researchers have begun to employ more advanced and sophisticated statistical methods over the years.
 Factor analysis (FA) is a such method.
 FA is a series of complex structure-analyzing procedures .
 Although it is mostly used with survey data, it can also be used for hypothesis testing, instrument development, or summarizing patterns of interrelationships.There are two broad types of FA: confirmatory factor analysis (CFA) and exploratory factor analysis (EFA).
 CFA is generally preferred when researchers have a specific expectation regarding the number and nature of factors whereas EFA is, as its names suggests, exploratory in nature.
 Along with the differences between CFA and EFA, there is some ambiguity in the terminology used within EFA.
 EFA is often used as umbrella term covering both principal components analysis (PCA) and EFA, although there are two schools of thought on the differences between PCA and EFA.
 In addition to the terminological ambiguity, there are several decision points that researchers need to consider when conducting FA such as the decisions on the appropriateness of FA (factorability of data), the factor extraction model used, the factor retention criteria, the factor rotation methods, and the interpretation of the factor solution.
 Because of its complexity and availability of many options in each step, the state of the art of FA in SLA is less than optimal.
 Fortunately, a number of discipline-specific advanced stats sources have been introduced in recent years.
 Let’s factor analyze!